JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 ###**Insertion Sort**
 ####Definition:
 -  It is a comparison based sorting algorithm where the pivot is chosen starting from the left and compares the elements on the left of the pivot.
-If the pivot is less than an element, it is inserted to the left of it.
+If the pivot is less than an element, the pivot is inserted to the left of it.
 An analogy is systematically sorting a hand of cards.

 ####Big O efficiency:
 - O(n*n)